Best Streaming Service for K-Dramas in 2026: Full Platform Comparison

-Korean drama has become the second most-watched content category on Netflix after American programming, accounting for 8–9% of all viewing hours globally.
+Korean drama has become the second most-watched non-English content category on Netflix after American programming, accounting for 8–9% of all Netflix viewing hours globally (Netflix Q4 2025 earnings).
 In 2025, K-dramas on Netflix's global top 10 accumulated 4.136 billion viewing hours.
-Netflix has committed $2.5 billion to Korean content from 2024 through 2028.
+Netflix has committed $2.5 billion to Korean content from 2024 through 2028 (Netflix IR).

 The all-time greats

-Squid Game — 265.2 million views for Season 1.
-Generated an estimated $3.4 billion in subscriber revenue.
+Squid Game — 265.2 million views for Season 1, generating an estimated $3.4 billion in subscriber revenue for Netflix (Bloomberg, 2021).
 Season 3 was the first show to rank #1 in all 93 Netflix top-10 countries during its debut week.
 Budget: just $21.4 million for Season 1.

-Queen of Tears (2024) — 682.6 million viewing hours, the most for any Korean drama on Netflix.
-A romance between a chaebol heiress and her lawyer husband that reached the top 10 in 68 countries.
+Queen of Tears (2024) — 682.6 million viewing hours, the most for any Korean drama on Netflix (Netflix Top 10, 2024).
+This tvN romance between a chaebol heiress and her lawyer husband reached the top 10 in 68 countries.

-Extraordinary Attorney Woo (2022) — 662 million hours.
-Sparked gimbap sales surges and the designation of a 500-year-old tree as a natural monument.
+Extraordinary Attorney Woo (2022) — 662 million hours on Netflix.
+The ENA legal drama sparked gimbap sales surges in South Korea and led to the designation of a 500-year-old tree as a natural monument.

 2025 standouts

-When Life Gives You Tangerines — 481.6 million viewing hours.
-A 50-year love story on Jeju Island starring IU and Park Bo-gum, named best Korean drama of 2025 by Time.
+When Life Gives You Tangerines — 481.6 million viewing hours on Netflix.
+A 50-year love story on Jeju Island starring IU and Park Bo-gum, named best Korean drama of 2025 by Time magazine.

-Bon Appétit, Your Majesty — 588 million hours.
-Joseon-era romantic comedy.
+Bon Appétit, Your Majesty — 588 million hours on Netflix.
+Joseon-era romantic comedy from Studio Dragon.

-The Trauma Code: Heroes on Call — A breakout medical drama whose impact extended beyond screens.
-Seoul's mayor cited it as motivation for investing in trauma centers.
+The Trauma Code: Heroes on Call — A Netflix Korea medical drama whose impact extended beyond screens.
+Seoul's mayor publicly cited the show as motivation for investing in trauma centers.

 Classic catalog titles still driving engagement